 Regular forms are more straightforward to draw accurately than irregular shapes.
 And an excellent way to illustrate a symmetrical shape is to begin by drawing a centerline.

-A centerline is a central line drawn from the top of your form to the bottom of it.
+A centerline is a line drawn from the top of your form to the bottom.
 This will act as a pivotal point of reference around which the rest of the vase can be drawn and referred to when rendering the three-dimensional form of the vase.

 Draw the Basic Outline Form